mojohg/ManualWorkStation_AR_Display/README.md

 The CAD files must fulfill the following properties to ensure the programmed functionalities:

+- The coordinate system must be in the center of all parts which are mounted separately

 - Holders which are used to assemble the product must be named "AssemblyHolder" in order to be recognized.